hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 5: Sword

-6: Suit of light armor
+6: Suit of light armour

 #### (44) Straggler:
 Your warband encounters one of the survivors of Mordheim, who has lost his sanity along with all his worldly possessions.
 Skaven warbands can sell the straggler to agents of Clan Eshin (who will use the man for food or slavery) and gain 2D6 GC.
 Possessed warbands can sacrifice the unfortunate individual for the glory of the Chaos gods.
 The leader of the warband will gain +1 Experience.
 Undead warbands can kill the man and gain a Zombie for no cost.